junjun-jiang/Hyperspectral-Image-Super-Resolution-Benchmark/README.md

 # Hyperspectral-Image-Super-Resolution-Benchmark
 A list of hyperspectral image super-solution resources collected by [Junjun Jiang](http://homepage.hit.edu.cn/jiangjunjun).
 If you find that important resources are not included, please feel free to contact me.

-According to whether or not to use auxiliary images (PAN image/RGB image/multispectral images), hyperspectral image super-solution techniques can be divided into two classes: hyperspectral image super-solution (fusion) and single hyperspectral image super-solution.
+According to whether or not to use auxiliary information (PAN image/RGB image/multispectral images), hyperspectral image super-resolution techniques can be divided into two classes: hyperspectral image super-resolution (fusion) and single hyperspectral image super-resolution.
 The former could be roughly categorized as follows: 1) Bayesian based approaches, 2) Tensor based approaches, 3) Matrix factorization based approaches, and 4) Deep Learning based approaches.

 =============================================================================
-#### Pioneer work and technique review:
+#### Pioneer Work and Technique Review
 - Unmixing based multisensor multiresolution image fusion, TGRS1999, B. Zhukov et al.

 - Application of the stochastic mixing model to hyperspectral resolution enhancement, TGRS2004, M. T. Eismann et al.